Singleton Pattern

 Try to create multiple Kings.

-• The first time, a King is born (Created).
+- The first time, a King is born (Created).

-• Every subsequent time, the SAME King is returned.
+- Every subsequent time, the SAME King is returned.

 The King (Singleton Pattern)

-Rule of the Kingdom
+Laws of the Land

-"There can be only ONE King!"
+"There can be only ONE King in the Kingdom instance!"

 Empty Throne